 Info on Carpal Tunnel Syndrome

-In the wrists there are nerves and tendons.
-Repetitive movements like writing, typing and hammering can cause these tendons to swell and become inflamed with pain.
-Other factors that cause this common Houston injury are carpal tunnel syndrome, which is a pinched nerve; include pre-existing health issues like rheumatoid arthritis, or the structure of the wrist.
+In the wrists, there are nerves and tendons.
+Repetitive movements like writing, typing, and hammering can cause these tendons to swell and become inflamed with pain.
+Other factors that cause this common Houston injury are carpal tunnel syndrome, which is a pinched nerve; including pre-existing health issues like rheumatoid arthritis, or the structure of the wrist.
 A wrist bone that was previously broken or dislocated can eventually develop carpal tunnel syndrome.